 In September 2020, the System transferred benefit obligations for certain participants of the Advocate Plan, Condell Plan and Aurora Plan through the purchase of annuity contracts.
-As a result of this transaction, all three Plans were remeasured as September 30, 2020 and a combined settlement loss of \$119,658 was recorded in the nonoperating income (loss) section in the accompanying condensed consolidated statements of operations and changes in net assets.
+As a result of this transaction, all three Plans were remeasured as of September 30, 2020 and a combined settlement loss of \$119,658 was recorded in the nonoperating income (loss) section in the accompanying condensed consolidated statements of operations and changes in net assets as of December 31, 2020.

-Pension plan expense (income) included in the accompanying condensed consolidated statements of operations and changes in net assets is as follows:
+Pension plan (income) expense included in the accompanying condensed consolidated statements of operations and changes in net assets is as follows: